 Tips on Making Spaghetti Aglio e Olio

 Because it only needs a few ingredients, it is important to choose the finest ingredients that really shine.
 I recommend using extra virgin olive oil which has the stronger olive taste and has a lower level of oleic acid than other olive oil varieties.

 Bring a large pot of water to a boil.
 Add salt and the pasta and cook until less than al dente.
 Be generous with your salt because that is the only salt that will be added to the dish since salt does not dissolve well in the olive oil sauce.

 You do not want to end up with burnt bitter garlic in your dish.
 Add olive oil in a large skillet over medium-low heat until shimmering.
 Add the garlic and red pepper flakes and cook until the garlic just begins to turn light golden-brown, for about 2-3 minutes.
 You will know the olive oil has infused the garlic flavor when you can smell the cooked garlic in your kitchen.

 4. Add pasta water to the infused olive oil

 Reserve some pasta water before draining the cooked pasta.
-The starchy pasta water helps to emulsify the olive oil coating into creamy sauce with less oily texture.
-The water adds a bit of richness and flavor, and the starchiness can help bringing a split sauce back together.
+The starchy pasta water helps to emulsify the olive oil coating into a creamy sauce with a less oily texture.
+The water adds a bit of richness and flavor, and the starchiness can help to bring a split sauce back together.
 Taste and if the sauce is still too oily, you can add a little more pasta water.

 5. Do not rinse the pasta